A note on Ratliff-Rush filtration, reduction number and postulation number of $\mathfrak m$-primary ideals: Relation between the reduction number and the postulation number of an -primary ideal

-Next, we generalize Theorem \ref{abhishek} for a Cohen-Macaulay local ring of dimension $d \geq 3$ with $\depth \gr(I) =d-2$ under certain conditions on $I$ and $\n(I).$ It is very well known from the literature that the integral closure of an ideal behaves well reducing modulo a superficial element.
-This was proved by Shiroh Itoh that:
+Next, we generalize Theorem \ref{abhishek} for Cohen-Macaulay local rings of dimension $d \geq 3$ with $\depth \gr(I) =d-2$ under certain assumptions on $I$ and $\n(I).$ It is very well known from the literature that the integral closure of an ideal behaves well reducing modulo a superficial element.
+Itoh proved that:

 \begin{lemma}\cite[Page 648]{si} If $I$ is an $\mathfrak{m}$-primary ideal which is integrally closed in a Cohen–Macaulay local ring $(R, \mathfrak{m})$ of dimension $d \geq 2$, then (at least after passing to a faithfully flat extension) there exists a superficial element $x \in I$ such that $I/(x)$ is integrally closed in $R/(x)$. \end{lemma}